Old Post Office (Washington, D.C.): Preservation and renovation

-1988–1992 expansion

 Despite the positive news about the Old Post Office Pavilion, it was not doing well.
 GSA imposed conditions on the 1983 renovation that left the retail pavilion looking like an office building rather than a shopping mall.
 There was also too little retail space, the retail space was poorly configured due to the architectural design of the building, and GSA refused to allow any storefronts on the exterior that would signal that there was retail or restaurants inside.
 The pavilion's revenues were generated in about equal parts from tourists, local office workers, and local residents.
 Although most retailers were making money, revenues fluctuated wildly on a seasonal basis.
 Restaurants had a difficult time earning money, and turnover among them was high.

-Old Post Office Joint Venture (a group led by Hillman Properties), the developer of the pavilion, was also losing money.
+Old Post Office Joint Venture, a group led by Hillman Properties, the developer of the pavilion, was also losing money.
 Old Post Office Joint Venture (OPOJV) received $166,000 a year in rent from GSA, but its agreement with the federal government called for doubling the size of the retail space to 100000 sqft.
 Approval for that expansion had never been given.
 OPOJV originally proposed expansion of the retail space into the Internal Revenue Service Building, but this was rejected for security reasons.
 It then proposed an underground parking lot and pavilion expansion in the area occupied by the IRS building's parking lot, but this, too, was not approved.